 //, which returns the integer quotient of two numbers.

 Python includes the following assignment operators:

-=operator assigns the value on the left to the variable on the right.
+=operator assigns the value on the right to the variable on the left.

 +=operator updates a variable by incrementing its value and reassigning it.